Planning Your QC Lab with APS Software: is it a Good Idea?

 In both production and quality control labs, one of the critical opportunities for optimization is campaigning.

-However, whereas campaigning in production refers to minimizing set-up and cleaning times of your production lines (through smart planning), in quality control labs, it refers to grouping samples in ‘runs’ so they can be processed at once.
+However, whereas campaigning in production refers to minimizing set-up and cleaning times of your production lines (through smart planning), in quality control labs, it refers to grouping samples in ‘runs’ for simultaneous processing.

 QC labs require sophisticated business rules (higher level of granularity) and very specific constraints, as well as take into account the laboratory’s realities such as the physical aspects, failure ratios, etc.